terrencekliu/Basic-Shell/README.md

 #Overview
-Programmed a simple shell program in C: can accept many inputs to do a variety of shell tasks in Unix Knowledge of Unix System: child processes, signal masks/handlers, pipes
+I programmed a simple shell program in C: can accept many inputs to do a variety of shell tasks in Unix.
+This project used the knowledge of Unix System: child processes, signal masks/handlers, pipes.

 #Details
 This project is writing a simple shell. mush2 has the following basic features: